 Early on in computing, using the same metric prefixes for both the power-of-10 multipliers and the power-of-two multipliers wasn't a huge problem.
 This was because at the low end of the multiplier scale, the numbers were relatively close in absolute value.
 For example, the power-of-10 definition for a kilobyte is 1,000 and the power-of-two definition is 1,024.
 However, as the scale of computing has grown, those differences became magnified and using the two systems of measurement interchangeably became a problem.

 The binary prefix system was created to solve the capacity measurement problem.
 However, in practice, mebibyte and the other binary units of measurement are used in academic circles, technical literature and open system communities, but not much in commercial environments and discussions.
-Some OSes today compute file size using the binary system, but still report the numbers using the metric prefixes.
 As a result, the confusion around these terms continues.